 {

 }

-The Jaccard similarity matrix is defined in set operations.
-The first instruction of the following line transforms the vocabulary into a set.
-It can be seen that the output is a list of sets, each one corresponding to a different country.
-The second instruction builds the matrix.
-There are two nested loops, each one iterating for the country sets.
+The Jaccard similarity matrix is defined in set operations; the variable tokens is a list of sets, each one corresponding to a different country.
+Then there are two nested loops, each one iterating for the country sets.

 {

 }